 Instead, it is best to install ASIO 4ALL, which is a free Windows low-latency sound driver.

-If you have this installed, select ASIO (1) as your Driver Type and ASIO 4ALL V2 (2) as the Audio Device.
+If this is installed, select ASIO (1) as your Driver Type and ASIO 4ALL V2 (2) as the Audio Device.

 Often this is all you need to do to have your Live set playback smoothly and clearly, without latency or glitches.